braintree/runbook/README.md

 Statements are the workhorses of runbooks.
 They comprise all the behavior runbooks execute.
 Runbook comes with the following statements:

-**ask**: Prompts the user for a string and stores its value in a method on the containing step entity.
+**ask**: Prompts the user for a string and stores its value on the containing step entity.
+Once this statement is executed, its value is accessed as an instance variable under the `into` parameter.
 This value can be referenced in later statements such as the `ruby_command` statement.

 ```ruby
 ask "What percentage of requests are failing?", into: :failing_request_percentage, default: "100"